awsdocs/aws-cloudtrail-user-guide/doc_source/view-insights-events-console.md

 ## Filtering Insights Events<a name="filtering-insights-events"></a>

-The default display of events in **Insights** shows events in reverse chronological order, with the newest Insights events, sorted by event start time, at the top\.
+The default display of events in **Insights** shows events in reverse chronological order\.
+The newest Insights events, sorted by event start time, are at the top\.
 The following list describes the available attributes\.

 **Event name**
 The name of the event, typically the AWS API on which unusual levels of activity were recorded\.